hoch/spiral-minimap/README.md

-# spiral-waveform
+# spiral-minimap

-A Polymer element for rendering audio waveform (Polymer 1.0).
+A Polymer element draws an interactive mini map of AudioBuffer (Polymer 1.0).